 - Cement based coatings and multi-coat render systems

-- Liquid applied bituminous & synthetic rubber coatings
+- Liquid applied bituminous, polymer & synthetic rubber coatings

 - Externally acting liquid injected resins, installed from inside the structure, acting from the outside